breatheco-de/content/src/content/how-to/how-to-run-javascript.md

 ---
 title: "How to run javascript"
-subtitle: "The most common way to run javascript, would be running the file from the terminal using: node filename.js"
+subtitle: "Learn how to run JavaScript effortlessly using Node.js, browser consoles, or IDEs.
+Master your coding skills today—click to discover more!"
-tags: ["javascript"]
+tags: ["javascript", "node", "git"]
 date: "2020-10-19T16:36:30+00:00"
 authors: ["Javier Seiglie"]
 status: "draft"